dmitryjum/yago_site/README.md

 Portfolio website with video gallery in development.
 Libraries and frameworks used: Angular.js, Masonry Grid layout library, Angullar Bootstrap ui responsive framework.
+Back-end database and user Auth is provided by Firebase.io based on Angularfire library.